hugopendlebury/gribtoarrow/readme.md

 Grib reader is iterable so can be used in any for loop / generator / list comprehension etc..
 Each iteratation of the reader will return a GribMessage.

-GribMessage provides methods to get attribute based fields and the data.
+GribMessage also provides methods to get attribute based fields and the data.

 ## Creating Python module

-At the time of writing the project use CMAKE.
+At the time of writing the project uses CMAKE.
 The paths are currently hardcoded into the CMAKE file so you will need to amend the paths to match the location of the libraries on your system.
-It is anticipated that this will modified in future to created a smarter CMAKE file or simply remove this and replace it with a more modern build backend and a pyproject.toml file to create a python wheel which can be installed / distributed on PyPi etc...
+It is anticipated that this will be modified in future to created a smarter CMAKE file or simply remove this and replace it with a more modern build backend and a pyproject.toml file to create a python wheel which can be installed / distributed on PyPi etc...

 ### Install Dependencies